CyberBibs/SOC205---Malicious-Macro-has-been-executed/README.md

   <img src="images/10.png" alt="Taking Ownership">
 </p>

-#Note I would have Isolated the device from the network and performed further investigatio and remediation.
-For this task, since I could not find the endpoint, I assume I have successfully isolated the machine and continue with the next step.
+#Note I would have Isolated the device from the network and performed further investigation and remediation.
+For this task, since I could not find the endpoint, I assume I have successfully isolated the machine, escalating to Tier 2 and continue with the next step.

 ## Step 6: Remediation
 Remediation is a fundamental component of a robust cybersecurity strategy.
 It involves fixing vulnerabilities and addressing security issues to prevent exploitation, protect data, maintain operations, and comply with regulations, ultimately contributing to a more secure and resilient organization.
 To remediate and prevent furture re occurence, the following steps should be taken;